 Copper target £2,918 – between 2 trades.

 We use the Commitments of Traders (COT) report to give us a small edge.
 The COT is, other than cyclical analysis, probably the only indicator that is not price based.
-And, therefore, an independent view-point.
-We combine the COT with our own technical analysis of each commodity.
+And, therefore, an independent viewpoint.
+We combine the COT with our technical analysis of each commodity.

 Here is an example of the COT released last night.
 The same information is available for each of our commodities.
 My attention is on what Commercial is doing.

-More specifically, COT figures are from each Tuesday but are not available until late evening (UK time) on the following Friday (i.e. 10 days).
-As the markets are closed till Sunday night (UK time) it puts the COT information nearly 2 weeks old.
-But even with that considered it’s still the best, broad, indicative information we have – other than our own technical analysis.
+More specifically, COT figures are from each Tuesday but are not available until late evening (UK time) on the following Friday (i.e. ten days).
+As the markets close until Sunday night (UK time), it puts the COT information nearly two weeks old.
+But even with that considered it’s still the best, broad, indicative information we have – other than our technical analysis.